 Early Print began as a means to an end.
-In pursuit of a study of the discursive construction of urban criminality, a study especially focused on the spatial imaginary of crime in early modern London, Dr. Basu wished to bring the resources of named entity recognition to EEBO-TCP, but neither the disambiguation routines built into EEBO searching, nor the current state of the art in NER were up to the challenge of early modern orthography.
 As part of analytic work on an edition of the Collected Works of Edmund Spenser, Loewenstein hoped to confer greater precision on the long-standing general assessment of the archaism of Spenser’s language, and asked Basu how we might measure the orthographic and lexical temporality, the conservatism and innovation of any given work or corpus against the larger tendencies of the print record.
+In pursuit of a study of the discursive construction of urban criminality, Dr. Basu wished to bring the resources of named entity recognition and topic extraction to EEBO-TCP, but the current state of the art in those fields were not up to the challenge of early modern orthography.
 Early Print was devised as a response to these research problems.